 Disney’s Magic Kingdom is the best park for babies and young children.
 Some of the highlights include Enchanted Tales with Belle, Under the Sea and It’s a Small World.
 Jungle Cruise, The Many Adventures of Winnie the Pooh, the Carousel of Progress, and the People Mover are also great choices for quiet nursing moments.

 The majority of attractions at Disney’s Magic Kingdom are baby-friendly as there are no height requirements.
 This means a great time for both parents and young kids throughout the park.
 Don’t forget to book your Memory Maker photo package so you can stay hands-free and still bring home magical photos.

 6. Best Attractions at EPCOT for Toddlers and Babies

 Some of the best attractions for little ones at EPCOT include Turtle Talk with Crush, The Seas with Nemo and Friends, and the Gran Fiesta Tour Starring the Three Caballeros.
 Each of these is engaging enough for parents and babies or young children.

 7. Best Attractions at Disney’s Animal Kingdom for Young Kids and Babies

 The Boneyard is a great spot for little ones to dig and play while older kids can spend time earning badges as a Wilderness Explorer.
 Between the Discovery Island Trails, Gorilla Falls Exploration Trail, and Maharajah Jungle Trek, there’s ample opportunity to get out the wiggles, expend some energy, and learn about animals in the process.

 Best Attractions at Hollywood Studios With Young Children

 Often parents will hear that Hollywood Studios is the least young child-friendly of all theme parks.
 While this may be true to an extent, there are plenty of great attractions for babies and young children.

-Young children will be content to sing along with Anna and Elsa at the Frozen Sing-a-Long and babies will be thoroughly engaged with colors and music of Voyage of the Little Mermaid.
+Young children will be content to sing along with Anna and Elsa at the Frozen Sing-a-Long and babies will be thoroughly engaged with the colors and music of Voyage of the Little Mermaid.
 Both Disney Jr. Live on Stage as well as the Disney Junior Dance Party are ideal for toddlers and preschoolers.